Earn your M.A. in Museum Professions

 This 39-credit program is designed to both prepare students for careers in museums and to further refine and enhance the current museum professional’s skillset.

-With four distinct professional tracks, this program blends theory with practice by equipping our graduates with tangible skills that are essential for career growth, including effective communication; the skillset to manage people, projects and finance; intercultural competence and cross-disciplinary thinking.
+This program blends theory with practice by equipping our graduates with tangible skills that are essential for career growth, including effective communication; the skillset to manage people, projects and finance; intercultural competence and cross-disciplinary thinking.

 Explore education theory, human development, museum programming, and technology usage.